 Should You Mix Wet and Dry Cat Food?

 Dry cat food is typically more affordable than wet food when it comes to your cat’s staple diet and it also provides dental benefits to help keep its teeth clean.

-On the other hand, wet food is higher in moisture which is beneficial for urinary health and it can support your cat’s metabolism and help it maintain a healthy bodyweight.
+On the other hand, wet food is higher in moisture which is beneficial for urinary tract health and it can support your cat’s metabolism and help it maintain a healthy weight.

 To ensure that your cat gets the benefits of both, consider feeding it a mixed diet of wet and dry food.

 For general health, mix about 25% canned food with 75% dry food.
 If you’re concerned about your cat’s weight or its urinary health, increase the amount of wet food to 50/50 or even more to 70% wet food and 30% dry food.

 Another concern with feeding your cat dry food is that there is some risk for kidney problems as well as urinary tract blockage and inflammatory bowel disease.

 In many cases, these problems can be avoided by boosting the moisture content of your cat’s diet.
 To do so, mix some wet food with your cat’s dry food or try moistening its wet food with water or broth.

 In addition to thinking about the quality of your cat’s food and mixing dry and wet food you should also think about the potential for food allergies and sensitivities.